Bill Monroe: Later years

 Even after the folk revival faded in the mid-1960s, it left a loyal audience for bluegrass music.
 Bluegrass festivals became common, with fans often traveling long distances to see a number of different acts over several days of performances.
 In 1967, Monroe himself founded an annual bluegrass festival at Bean Blossom in southern Indiana, a park he had purchased in 1951, which routinely attracted a crowd of thousands; a double LP from the festival featuring Monroe, Jimmy Martin, Lester Flatt, and Jim and Jesse was released in 1973.
 The annual Bill Monroe Bean Blossom Bluegrass Festival is now the world's oldest continuously running annual bluegrass festival.

 Monroe's compositions during his later period were largely instrumentals, including "Jerusalem Ridge", "Old Dangerfield" (originally spelled Daingerfield after the town in East Texas), and "My Last Days on Earth"; he settled into a new role as a musical patriarch who continued to influence younger generations of musicians.
 Monroe recorded two albums of duets in the 1980s; the first featured collaborations with country stars such as Emmylou Harris, Waylon Jennings, and The Oak Ridge Boys, while the second paired him with other prominent bluegrass musicians.
 A 1989 live album celebrated his 50th year on the Grand Ole Opry.
 Monroe also kept a hectic touring schedule.
 On April 7, 1990, Monroe performed for Farm Aid IV in Indianapolis, Indiana along with Willie Nelson, John Mellencamp, Neil Young and with many other artists.

+Monroe also had the distinction of playing for four consecutive presidents: Carter, Reagan, Bush and Clinton.

 Death

 Monroe's last performance occurred on March 15, 1996.
 He ended his touring and playing career in April, following a stroke.
-Monroe died on September 9, 1996, in Springfield, Tennessee, four days before his 85th birthday.
+Monroe died on September 9, 1996, in Springfield, Tennessee, four days shy of his 85th birthday.

 Legacy and influence

+According to Ralph Rinzler, Monroe impacted music in the following five ways: